-DIGITAL SCHOOL PROGRAMME
+DIGITAL OUTREACH PROGRAMME

-What is a digital session?
+What is a digital outreach session?

-We run digitals session so that schools who might not be able to visit us can still bring astronomy with the Royal Observatory to their students in school.
-Our digital sessions are run on Zoom or Teams and you can book either an online workshop, a virtual planetarium show or both!
+We run digital outreach sessions so that schools who might not be able to visit us can still bring astronomy with the Royal Observatory to their students in school.
+Our digital outreach sessions are run on Zoom or Teams and you can book either an online workshop, a virtual planetarium show or both!